 1. Admission to South Suburban College

-Admission to SSC as a college level student is accomplished through the Office of Admissions and Records.
-This usually requires the student to make an appointment with an admissions counselor, filling out an online application for admission, and requesting high school transcripts sent to SSC.
+Admission to SSC as a college level student is accomplished through the Office of Admissions.
+This usually requires the student to make an appointment with an admissions representative, filling out an online application for admission, and requesting high school transcripts sent to SSC.

 2. Consultation with a music advisor or the department chair